Grand Theft Auto: Liberty City Stories: Plot

 Later, Donald enlists Toni's help in rebuilding his fortune; having Toni kill his former mentor Avery Carrington, steal his city development plans, and destroy the Forelli-controlled district of Fort Staunton with explosives.
 Afterwards Donald's company would receive funding to re-develop it.
 Meanwhile, Toni is manipulated into committing crimes to further the career of news reporter Ned Burner (Peter Bradbury), whom Toni kills to prevent his and Donald's crimes from being exposed.

-Toni also works for Toshiko Kasen (Hana Moon), the neglected wife of Yakuza leader Kazuki Kasen (Keenan Shimizu), to sabotage her husband's operations.
-After Toni kills Kazuki, a guilt-ridden Toshiko commits suicide.
+While imprisoned, Salvatore learns that the Yakuza are stockpiling heavy military weapons, including a Rhino tank, in an attempt to take over Liberty City.
+Following Salvatore's orders, Toni infiltrates their compound, steals the tank, and successfully destroys it.

+This crippling blow catches the attention of Toshiko Kasen (Hana Moon), the neglected wife of Yakuza leader Kazuki Kasen (Keenan Shimizu).
+Enraged that her husband chose to spend his time expanding his criminal empire rather than being with her, Toshiko hires Toni to systematically sabotage and humiliate Kazuki's operations.
+As part of these efforts, Toni inflicts massive damage on Kazuki's weapon caches and businesses, and intercepts and destroys a van transporting Kazuki's money straight from his compound.
+Furious at these severe disruptions, Kazuki plots to eliminate both Toni and his own wife.
+Acting in self-defense, Toni confronts and kills Kazuki at his casino.
+Following this hit, a heavily guilt-ridden and lonely Toshiko commits suicide by jumping from her apartment window.

 As the Leone mob family comes out on top over the Sindaccos and Forellis, Salvatore is targeted by the Sicilian Mafia, forcing Toni to protect him before his trial.
 Released on bail, Salvatore and Toni learn Torini orchestrated the mob war, rigged the mayoral elections, and Salvatore's arrest.
 Torini soon kidnaps O'Donovon to prevent him from dropping Salvatore's charges.
 Toni and Salvatore rescue O'Donovon, confronting and killing Torini at a lighthouse.
 Salvatore coerces O'Donovon into working under the Leones', before he and Toni confront his uncle (Bruce MacVittie), Don of the Sicilian Mafia and Torini's boss.
 Uncle Leone feigns ignorance of Torini's actions but returns to Sicily, swearing off the Sicilians' invasion.
-The Leones' controlling Liberty City, Salvatore has Toni promoted to caporegime as repayment for his assistance.
+With the Leones now controlling Liberty City, Salvatore has Toni promoted to caporegime as repayment for his assistance.